ec-europa/toolkit-drush/docs/DiffyCommands.md

 ### diffy:project-compare

 This command will request a comparison between two different environments.
-To use a baseline set please have a look at the `diffy-project-baseline` command.
+To use a baseline set please have a look at the `diffy:project-baseline` command.
 The environments option can be of the following values: 'prod-stage', 'prod-dev' , 'stage-dev', 'custom', 'baseline-stage', 'baseline-prod', 'baseline-dev'